Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Experiments

-We train \method with the values of $\alpha$ and $\gamma$ among $\{ 0.1, 0.5, 1.0, 1.5, 2.0, 2.5, 5.0\}$.
+To investigate the influence of predictiveness and disentanglement terms, We train \method with the values of $\alpha$ and $\gamma$ among $\{ 0.1, 0.5, 1.0, 1.5, 2.0, 2.5, 5.0\}$.
 The results in terms of AUC-ROC and $\Delta_{EO}$ are presented in \autoref{fig:alpha_gamma_sens} (a) and \autoref{fig:alpha_gamma_sens} (b), respectively. \autoref{fig:alpha_gamma_sens} (a) reveals that the anomaly detection efficacy remains substantially stable when $\alpha \geq 2.0$ and $\gamma \leq 1.0$, which represents an optimal range for anomaly detection capabilities.
-When $\gamma \geq 1.0$, there is a marked enhancement in fairness at the expense of a rapid decline in accuracy, emphasizing the importance of $\gamma$ in enhancing fairness without excessively compromising accuracy.
+When $\gamma \geq 1.0$, there is a marked enhancement in fairness at the expense of a rapid decline in accuracy.
+This trade-off occurs because larger $\gamma$ forces the model to achieve more similar predictions across demographic groups, potentially compromising its ability to identify true anomalies.
 Besides, a reduction in $\alpha$ alone significantly decreases both AUC-ROC and $\Delta_{EO}$.
-It underscores the critical role of accurate sensitive label prediction in representation learning and sensitive-irrelevant representation separation.
+It underscores that without accurate sensitive attribute prediction, the model fails to effectively disentangle the representations, leading to both poor detection performance and unfair predictions.
 Therefore, selecting appropriate values for $\alpha$ and $\gamma$ is instrumental in navigating the tradeoff between anomaly detection accuracy and fairness.